cagefigter/windows-reg-tweaks/README.md

-Regtweaks (Win 7 - Win 10) Collection files original created under the GPLv2 license 2015 - 2018 by [CHEF-KOCH](https://github.com/CHEF-KOCH).
+Regtweaks (Win 7 - Win 10) Collection files original created under the GPL 2.0 license 2015 - 2018 by [CHEF-KOCH](https://github.com/CHEF-KOCH).
 Some tweaks are taken from the Internet, some are found by myself.

 **Current Status: Over 600+ tweaks**